Christmas in Pittsburgh – The City Comes Alive for Holidays

 Highmark Unity Tree in Pittsburgh

 When it comes to Christmas tree spotting, you do not have to go far in downtown Pittsburgh to find some of the very best.
-From the Highmark Unity tree, to the large electronic tree at Point State Park (note: there will be no tree in 2022, a new tree will be found at the point in 2023), and the countless others on display in storefronts and hotel lobbies, you could quite easily spend an entire day wandering around the city checking out this one beloved Christmas decoration.
+From the Highmark Unity tree, to the large electronic tree at Point State Park, and the countless others on display in storefronts and hotel lobbies, you could quite easily spend an entire day wandering around the city checking out this one beloved Christmas decoration.

 Head down starting the Saturday before Thanksgiving (traditionally known as Light Up Night) to check out all of the trees!